-The Phone Line trail in Sabino Canyon is as straightforward as it gets.
-This trail follows the southern side of the tram road up into and along Sabino Canyon, albeit several hundred feet above it.
+Phoneline Trail #27 in Sabino Canyon is as straightforward as it gets.
+This trail follows the tram road's southern side up into and along Sabino Canyon, albeit several hundred feet above it.
 It's a nice distance on an easy to follow trail with great views up into Sabino Canyon all along the way.
-This trail is also popular with trail runners as it is fairly level after the initial elevation changes at either end.
+This trail is also popular with trail runners as it is reasonably level after the initial elevation changes at either end.

-To reach the beginning of the Phone Line Trail you start out from the Sabino Canyon Visitors Center following the Bear Canyon Trail, which begins at the eastern corner of the parking lot, to the right of the visitors center.
-This first section follows a wide dirt track, formally a shuttle road, till it reaches a paved section of road.
+To reach the beginning of the Phoneline Trail, you start from the Sabino Canyon Visitors Center following the Bear Canyon Trail, which begins at the eastern corner of the parking lot, to the right of the visitors center.
+This first section follows a wide dirt track, formally a shuttle road, until it reaches a paved road section.
 Turn right on the paved road, and follow it downhill to another intersection, next to a building containing restrooms.
-Here, you'll turn right again, and follow the road across Sabino Creek and uphill to the last intersection.
-Straight in front you, the Phone Line trail leaves the road (at a small sign announcing it's departure) and climbs a short distance up to the spine of a ridge where it splits.
-To the right the Bear Canyon trail heads off toward Seven Falls.
-To the left, the Phone Line Trail heads gently up the ridge on it's way into Sabino Canyon.
+Here, you'll turn right again and follow the road across Sabino Creek and uphill to the last intersection.
+Straight in front of you, the Phoneline trail leaves the road (at a small sign announcing its departure) and climbs a short distance up to the spine of a ridge where it splits.
+To the right, the Bear Canyon trail heads off toward Seven Falls.
+To the left, the Phoneline Trail leads gently up the ridge on its way into Sabino Canyon.
 Turn left here and formally begin your journey.

-Initially the trail gains elevation and heads towards the western flank of Blackett's Ridge.
-After a little over one-half a mile a sign marks the beginning of the Blackett's Ridge trail to your right.
-The Phone Line continues onward to skirt th the western edge of the ridge, then eventually curves north, then east around it to start it's northeastern trek into Sabino Canyon.
+Initially, the trail gains elevation and heads towards the western flank of Blackett's Ridge.
+After a little over one-half a mile, a sign marks the beginning of the Blackett's Ridge trail to your right.
+The Phoneline continues onward to skirt the ridge's western edge, then eventually curves north, then east around it to start its northeastern trek into Sabino Canyon.